HauTranCong/sociwave/README.md

 ## ✨ Features

-- 🎬 **Reel Management** - Fetch and display all your Facebook video reels as cards
+- � **Full-Stack Application** - Flutter frontend with a powerful Python (FastAPI) backend.
-- 📝 **Comment Monitoring** - Real-time comment tracking with auto-refresh (30s)
+- �🎬 **Reel Management** - Fetch and display all your Facebook video reels.
-- 🤖 **Automated Replies** - Customizable rules with keyword matching and conditions
+- 📝 **Comment Monitoring** - Real-time comment tracking.
-- 🔄 **Background Monitoring** - Check for new comments every 5 minutes
+- 🤖 **Automated Replies** - Customizable rules with keyword matching.
-- 📊 **Dashboard** - View statistics and monitoring status at a glance
+- 🔄 **24/7 Backend Monitoring** - A persistent backend service checks for new comments, so the app doesn't need to be open.
-- 🔐 **Secure API Integration** - Facebook Graph API with token management
+- 📊 **Dashboard** - View statistics and monitoring status at a glance.
-- 🎨 **Modern UI** - Clean, responsive Material Design interface
+- 🔐 **Secure API Integration** - All Facebook Graph API calls are handled by the backend.
-- 🚀 **Multiple Refresh Methods** - Manual, pull-to-refresh, auto-refresh, background
+- 🎨 **Modern UI** - Clean, responsive Material Design interface.
-- 🐳 **Docker Ready** - Containerized deployment with optimized Nginx
+- � **Docker Ready** - Fully containerized frontend and backend for easy deployment.
-- 🌐 **PWA Support** - Install as Progressive Web App on mobile/desktop
+- 🌐 **PWA Support** - Install the web app on mobile/desktop.

 ---